To accompany my video What to sow in January – 7 Easy to grow crops I’ve made a resource list with links to the varieties discussed.

 About the author of this article – What to sow in January

 Liz works full time on the homestead, Byther Farm, and as a content creator in various media.
 Her love of gardening started as a small child, but blossomed when she left home.
 In her own garden, she found joy in propagating plants and growing food for her family.
-At her happiest when pottering in the garden, Liz now manages the half acre fruit and vegetable gardens and food forest which includes many of these fruits and vegetables that grow in shade.
+At her happiest when pottering in the garden, Liz now manages a half acre food forest as well as the fruit and vegetable gardens on the family home in Carmarthenshire.
 Her first book, Grounded – A Gardener’s Journey to Abundance and Self-Sufficiency is published in February 2021.
 She is currently writing her next book.